Phuket Condo CAM Fees: Maintenance Guide for Investors

 | Unit electricity | Guest behavior + A/C efficiency + tariff |

-How to compare CAM fairly across listings
+How do you compare CAM fairly across listings?

 When comparing $/sqm purchase prices, also normalize CAM per sqm per month and sinking fund (if applicable).
 Two units with identical floor area can carry different CAM if one is in a tower with high elevator costs and the other is a low-rise with smaller common infrastructure.